lkrishnamurthy/watson-cloud-functions/README.md

 ## Pre-requistes
 - Watson Assistant instance created in IBM Cloud
-- IBM Cloud Functions instance created in IBM Cloud
+- IBM Cloud Functions instance created in IBM Cloud.
+For more information on how to setup a Cloud functions instance refer to [IBM Cloud Functions](https://console.bluemix.net/openwhisk/)
 - Optionally, install IBM Cloud CLI for Cloud Functions if you are going to use command line.

 ## Install Steps.